Retirement Living Hub

 What is the best way to cope with grief during downsizing?

-Acknowledge your grief and give yourself permission to feel all emotions.
-Break tasks into small, manageable steps.
-Seek support from friends, family, or a grief counselor.
-Take frequent breaks and prioritize self-care.
-Remember that letting go of an item does not mean letting go of the memory or the love.
+I always make sure to take frequent breaks, maybe play some pickleball, and prioritize self-care.
+Remember that letting go of an item doesn’t mean letting go of the memory or the love.

 How do I decide what to keep when everything feels sentimental after a loss?